 Tim Cratchit (Tiny Tim).

-Tiny Tim is Bob Cratchit’s youngest son.
-Disabled and walking with a crutch he still maintains a cheerful nature despite his ailments.
-When the Ghost of Christmas Present transports Scrooge around the city he shares a vision of Tiny Tim’s crutch, carefully preserved by the fireplace.
+Timothy Cratchit, nicknamed Tiny Tim, is the youngest son of Bob Cratchit, the underpaid clerk of Ebenezer Scrooge.
+Tim is disabled and requires the use of a crutch to walk.
+The Cratchit family are unable to pay for proper care for him on Bob’s poor salary.
+When visited by the Ghost of Christmas Yet to Come, Scrooge sees that Tiny Tim has died.
 Scrooge asks if the desperately ill Tim will die.
-The Ghost first states that “If these shadows remain unaltered by the Future, the child will die,” then – quick to use Scrooge’s past unkind comments toward two charitable solicitors against him – suggests he “had better do it, and decrease the surplus population.”
+The Ghost first states that ‘If these shadows remain unaltered by the Future, the child will die,’ then – quick to use Scrooge’s past unkind comments toward two charitable solicitors against him – suggests he ”had better do it, and decrease the surplus population‘.
+This, and several other visions, lead Scrooge to reform his ways.